alibaba/LucaProt/README.md

 RNN-VirSeeker: RNN-VirSeeker: A Deep Learning Method for Identification of Short Viral Sequences From Metagenomes.  code: <a href="https://github.com/crazyinter/RNN-VirSeeker" title="RNN-VirSeeker"> RNN-VirSeeker </a>

 * run_deep_baselines.sh
-  the script to train deep baseline models
+  the script to train deep baseline models.

 * run_predict_deep_baselines.sh
-  use trained deep baseline models to predict three positive test datasets,  three negative test datasets, and our checked RdRP datasets
+  use trained deep baseline models to predict three positive test datasets,  three negative test datasets, and our checked RdRP datasets.

 * run.py
-  the main script for training deep baseline models
+  the main script for training deep baseline models.

 * statistics
   the script to statistic the accuracy in three kinds of test datasets(positive, negative, our checked) after prediction by deep baselines.